chrisfield/redux-formkit/stories/introduction/README.md

 `useFormReducer` is a hook that takes a form-name as a parameter and returns state and dispatch in a two element array.
 The returned array is like the one that would be returned from the standard [React useReducer](https://reactjs.org/docs/hooks-reference.html#usereducer) hook.
 This simularity is no accident because, when you are not using redux, useFormReducer just passes the work on to useReducer.

 #### Next Steps
-The example above renders an `input` because `Field` was given the property `component="input"`.
-In the next section you can learn how to use `Field` to write your own ui-components.
+In the next section you can see a form with a wider range of ui-components.